Dental health tips: true or false?

 “Always rinse your mouth with water after tooth brushing” - true or false?

 False.
-We all do it – we rinse our mouths out with water after brushing our teeth.
+Many of us do it – we rinse our mouths out with water after brushing our teeth.
 However, rinsing your teeth with either water or even some low-fluoride mouthwashes after brushing washes away the protective fluoride coating left by the toothpaste, which with optimal fluoride content adds hours of protection.
 Instead, simply spit out excess toothpaste after brushing.

 “Only the sugar in sweets, cakes, fizzy drinks and chocolate are bad for teeth” - true or false?